 Judy and Michael Gutierrez wanted to be closer to their son and granddaughter in Santa Rosa, California.

 They found a 1968 International Newport Single Wide (12’ X 16’), with an addition, in an older mobile home park in Santa Rosa and began a complete DIY mobile home transformation.

 Judy says she likes this older park because the lots are wider than in some of the newer parks so they have nice yard space.
 In addition, the lot rents are on the low end of the scale because the park doesn’t have a lot of amenities like a swimming pool.
 That’s alright with Judy though, she says it makes living on retirement income more affordable.

-Their vintage mobile home was a great deal but it needed modernized so Judy and Michael got to work.
+Their vintage mobile home was a great deal but it needed to be modernized so Judy and Michael got to work.

-The couple have done some remodeling in the kitchen, the living room, one bathroom, the laundry room, and their storage room.
+The couple has done some remodeling in the kitchen, the living room, one bathroom, the laundry room, and their storage room.

 ‘Tongue and Groovy’ Shiplap Walls